svilupp/layercode-create-app/docs/index.md

 # LayerCode Create App

 !!! warning "Early Alpha"
-    This toolkit is an early alpha (v0.0.1) and may contain bugs or breaking changes.
+    This toolkit is an early release (v0.1.0) and may contain bugs or breaking changes.
 Please test thoroughly before using in production.

 **layercode-create-app** is a lightweight toolkit for spinning up LayerCode-compliant FastAPI backends with a single command.